Cancel anytime

 Goal

-The investment objective of KBWB is to track the investment results, before fees and expenses, of the KBW Nasdaq Bank Index.
+The ETF's goal is to track the investment results, before fees and expenses, of the KBW Nasdaq Bank Index.

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, seeking to replicate the performance of the KBW Nasdaq Bank Index.
+Strategy: The ETF employs a passive management strategy, aiming to replicate the composition and performance of the KBW Nasdaq Bank Index.

 Market Position

-Market Share: KBWB holds a significant market share within the bank-focused ETFs, though not the entirety of it.
+Market Share: KBWB holds a moderate market share in the bank ETF category.

 Competitors